 Leigh Taylor has had over 30 years in the bankruptcy and insolvency field.
 He’s often asked about ‘life after bankruptcy’.
-Here he shares the ‘inside track’ on this commonly asked question, “Buying a House after Bankruptcy in Canada, is it possible?”
+Here he shares the ‘inside track’ on this commonly asked question, “Buying a House after Bankruptcy, is it possible?”

 Question: Can I buy a house after bankruptcy?